Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Experiments and Analysis

 \subsection{Ablations}

-\myparagraph{Mask Generation.} Fig.\ref{fig:mask_generation_example} visualizes the intermediate outputs of our mask generation pipeline, showing how each stage contributes to coherent defect localization.
-Remarkably, despite being unsupervised, our final mask qualitatively appears more precise and semantically aligned than the supervised defect-detection model~\citep{li2024g}.
-As summarized in Fig.\ref{fig:ablation_MaskGeneration}, removing any component -- whether the discriminative difference map $\mathrm{CA}_{\mathrm{diff}}^{\prime}$, the propagated original attention $\mathrm{CA}_{\mathrm{orig}}^{\prime}$, or the context-aware propagation -- consistently degrades all four metrics.
+\myparagraph{Mask Generation.} As summarized in Fig.~\ref{fig:ablation_MaskGeneration}(1), removing any component -- whether the discriminative difference map $\mathrm{CA}_{\mathrm{diff}}^{\prime}$, the propagated original attention $\mathrm{CA}_{\mathrm{orig}}^{\prime}$, or the context-aware propagation -- consistently degrades all four metrics.
 The variant without $\mathrm{CA}_{\mathrm{orig}}^{\prime}$ performs the worst overall, indicating the importance of the strong semantic foreground prior.
 The no-mask and random-mask baselines also underperform, further confirming the need for accurate, structure-aware masks.

+\myparagraph{External Validation of Mask Quality.} To verify that our masks reflect genuine quality signals, we compare them with pixel-level quality heatmaps from MUSIQ~\citep{ke2021musiq}, an independent NR-IQA model, computed via sliding windows (patch 64, stride 32).
+As shown in Fig.~\ref{fig:mask_comparison}, both methods consistently highlight similar low-quality regions, despite ours being entirely training-free.
+This confirms that diffusion cross-attention encodes meaningful perceptual quality information that LoTTS can exploit without any additional training.

-\myparagraph{Quality Prompt Design.} As shown in Tab.~\ref{tab:prompt_ablation}, different auxiliary prompts (e.g., “a good/bad image of \{p\}’’) yield similar results, indicating that LoTTS is robust to prompt phrasing.
-These prompts serve only to elicit contrastive attention patterns -- “good’’ prompts highlight regions the model considers well-formed, while “bad’’ prompts emphasize areas linked to low quality.
-The consistent performance across phrasing suggests that LoTTS relies on this quality contrast rather than the specific wording, and that diffusion models encode a stable notion of visual quality that our LoTTS can reliably exploit.
+\myparagraph{Quality Prompt Design.} As shown in Fig.~\ref{fig:ablation_MaskGeneration}(2), different auxiliary prompts (\eg ``a good/bad image of \{p\}'') yield nearly identical metric profiles, indicating that LoTTS is robust to prompt phrasing and relies on quality contrast rather than specific wording.